 Rejuva® - stylish compression backed by the trusted leaderIn a world full of so many choices, Rejuva® provides high-quality, effective compression with stylized flair.
 Rejuva products are the perfect complement to the mediven® or duomed collections when one wants to make a fashion statement.
 Or, it’s a great introduction to the health benefits of graduated compression for those who want something less traditional but still medically efficient.

 How It All Started

-In 2011, Rejuva was launched with the goal of giving wearers more stylish compression options all paired with a friendly, reliable, supportive service team.
+In 2011, Rejuva was launched with the goal of giving wearers more stylish compression options all paired with a friendly, reliable and supportive service team.
 Since then, Rejuva’s line of fashionable compression legwear has been featured in the likes of VOGUE, NY Times, SHAPE, InStyle, Travel & Leisure, CNN, Dr Oz, and more.
-Rejuva has served tens of thousands of customers directly through their website and has partnered with hundreds of medical, airport, and travel retailers nationwide.

-In 2018, medi USA assumed the brand’s operations and product management as the exclusive distributor for Rejuva products. medi has been manufacturing compression stockings since 1964 and brings a wealth of knowledge to the Rejuva product line.
+In 2018, medi USA assumed the brand’s operations and product management as the exclusive distributor for Rejuva products.
 Today, medi continues Rejuva’s mission to “make wearing compression better” by delivering top quality, fashionable and functional products with exceptional service.

 Why wear compression socks or stockings?